Mercator projection: Marine navigation

 The Mercator projection was designed for use in marine navigation because of its unique property of representing any course of constant bearing as a straight segment.
-Such a course, known as a rhumb (or, mathematically, a loxodrome) is preferred in marine navigation because ships can sail in a constant compass direction, reducing the difficult, error-prone course corrections that otherwise would be needed frequently when sailing a different course.
-For distances small compared to the radius of the Earth, the difference between the rhumb and the technically shortest course, a great circle segment, is negligible, and even for longer distances, the simplicity of the constant bearing makes it attractive.
-As observed by Mercator, on such a course, the ship would not arrive by the shortest route, but it will surely arrive.
+Such a course, known as a rhumb (alternately called a rhumb line or loxodrome) is preferred in marine navigation because ships can sail in a constant compass direction.
+This reduces the difficult, error-prone course corrections that otherwise would be necessary when sailing a different course.

+For small distances (compared to the radius of Earth), the difference between the rhumb and the great circle course is negligible.
+Even for longer distances, the simplicity of the constant bearing makes it attractive.
+As observed by Mercator, on such a course the ship would not arrive by the shortest route but it will surely arrive.
 Sailing a rhumb meant that all that the sailors had to do was keep a constant course as long as they knew where they were when they started, where they intended to be when they finished, and had a map in Mercator projection that correctly showed those two coordinates.

 Web Mercator

 Many major online street mapping services (Bing Maps, Google Maps, Mapbox, MapQuest, OpenStreetMap, Yahoo!
 Maps, and others) use a variant of the Mercator projection for their map images called Web Mercator or Google Web Mercator.
-Despite its obvious scale variation at small scales, the projection is well-suited as an interactive world map that can be zoomed seamlessly to large-scale (local) maps, where there is relatively little distortion due to the variant projection's near-conformality.
+Despite its obvious scale variation at the world level (small scales), the projection is well-suited as an interactive world map that can be zoomed seamlessly to local (large-scale) maps, where there is relatively little distortion due to the variant projection's near-conformality.

 The major online street mapping services' tiling systems display most of the world at the lowest zoom level as a single square image, excluding the polar regions by truncation at latitudes of φmax = ±85.05113°.
 (See below.)
 Latitude values outside this range are mapped using a different relationship that does not diverge at φ = ±90°.

+Transverse Mercator

+A transverse Mercator projection tilts the cylinder axis so that it is perpendicular to Earth's axis.
+The tangent standard line then coincides with a meridian and its opposite meridian, giving a constant scale factor along those meridians and making the projection useful for mapping regions that are predominately north–south in extent.
+In its more complex ellipsoidal form, most national grid systems around the world use the transverse Mercator, as does the Universal Transverse Mercator coordinate system.